 The ECCE App Challenge is a coding competition held by Esri Canada to help promote innovation and creativity within the Centres of Excellence.
 Each year, teams of students at ECCE schools across Canada are tasked to create new and unique apps powered by Esri technology and open data to help address a problem related to a specific theme.

-The App Challenge for 2019 took place between February 15th and April 5th.
-Teams at each school were given one week to complete their apps, and to submit their source code accompanied by supporting documentation, team profiles, and a video sales pitch for their app.
-These were assembled and hosted in a GitHub repository used by the ECCE to showcase the apps created by each team, alongside previous years’ entries that may be viewed from the ECCE GitHub account homepage.
+The App Challenge for 2020 will take place between February 14th and April 3rd.
+Teams at each school will be given one week to complete their apps, and to submit their source code accompanied by supporting documentation, team profiles, and a video sales pitch for their app.
+These will be assembled and hosted in a GitHub repository used by the ECCE to showcase the apps created by each team, alongside previous years’ entries that may be viewed from the ECCE GitHub account homepage.
 You can view the source code of each app submitted, and starting with the 2017 challenge, you can view profiles of teams, access their video presentations via YouTube, and interact with live demos of their apps.

-After this year’s App Challenge 2019 concluded on April 5th, and the three external judges reviewed all of the teams’ projects, their results were aggregated and used to rank the teams submissions, and select the winners with the best overall scores:
+After this year’s App Challenge 2020 concluded on April 5th, and judges reviewed all of the teams’ projects, their results were aggregated and used to rank the teams submissions, and select the winners with the best overall scores:

 About the Challenge

 - Your app must be based around on a pre-defined theme (to be announced to your team when you start the competition)

 - Your team can choose any platform for development (e.g., Web, iOS, Android)